 You should also invest in proper research into legal compliance in the country where you would like to grow your business first.
 Find out what options you have as a foreign employer.

 You also need to look into local employment law and practices.
 With the right remote team on the ground, you will be able to reach your customers in the right way.
 While your own company culture is important, respect your employees’ local business and working practices as well.

 Having a local team of employees will help you find the right solutions to the various challenges of European expansion.
 Remote teams are a particularly great option to grow your business online in Europe.
 You can lower your overhead costs, like office spaces, and focus on remote employee engagement and high-ROI activities.
 Here are some first steps you can take to grow your business with remote teams:

 There is no one size-fits-all solution for how to grow your business, but remote teams are a great idea if you want to work in multiple European countries.

-As a remote-first business, with employees all around the world, Omnipresent is perfectly positioned to help you build your European expansion strategy.
-We have personally struggled through many of the challenges of business expansion that we’ve listed here.
+As a remote-first business with employees all around the world, Omnipresent is perfectly positioned to help you build your European expansion strategy.
+We have personally faced many of the challenges of business expansion that we’ve listed here.
 With all this experience under our belt, we can help you grow your business in Europe with absolute peace of mind.

 Our solution is built on the lessons we are learning daily on how to grow a business through remote employment.
 You tell us who and where you want to employ and we employ them on your behalf.
-More than a traditional EOR or PEO, we offer global services to help you employ your remote talent anywhere and stay compliant.
-Our service includes:
+More than a traditional EOR or PEO, we offer a complete, tech-enabled global employment service to help you hire remote talent anywhere and stay compliant.
+This includes:

 Schedule a call with us today so we can help you grow your business in Europe.